xiangcatherine/ruby-object/README.md

 ```

 Although it's technically possible to add
-new properties or methods to an existing object,
+new properties or methods to an existing object in Ruby,
 doing so is not very common.
 Generally, all the properties and methods that a new object gets
 will be created when that object is instantiated.